ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 Note how an offset isn’t specified in our `basic_consume`: `# Consume messages published to the stream channel.basic_consume( 'test_stream', callback)`.
 As a result, the consumer starts reading from the most recent offset written to `test_stream` after the consumer starts. *After* has been deliberately emphasized here to allow for the cross-examination of an interesting behavior of streams.

-#### How to set an offset
+### How to set an offset
 {: #rabbitmq-streams-howto-consume-offset}

 As streams never delete any messages, any consumer can start reading/consuming from any point in the log.
-This is controlled by the x-stream-offset consumer argument.
-If it is unspecified the consumer will start reading from the next offset written to the log after the consumer starts.
+This is controlled by the `x-stream-offset` consumer argument.
+If it is unspecified, the consumer will start reading from the next offset written to the log after the consumer starts.
 The following values are supported:

-- first - start from the first available message in the log
+- **first** - start from the first available message in the log
-- last - this starts reading from the last written "chunk" of messages
+- **last** - this starts reading from the last written "chunk" of messages
-- next - same as not specifying any offset
+- **next** - same as not specifying any offset
-- Offset - a numerical value specifying an exact offset to attach to the log at.
+- **Offset** - a numerical value specifying an exact offset to attach to the log at.
-- Timestamp - a timestamp value specifying the point in time to attach to the log at.
-It will clamp to the closest offset, if the timestamp is out of range for the stream it will clamp either the start or end of the log respectively. for eg: 00:00:00 UTC, 1970-01-01.
+- **Timestamp** - a timestamp value specifying the point in time to attach to the log at.
+It will clamp to the closest offset, if the timestamp is out of range for the stream it will clamp either the start or end of the log respectively, for example: 00:00:00 UTC, 1970-01-01.
 Be aware consumers can receive messages published a bit before the specified timestamp.
-- Interval - a string value specifying the time interval relative to current time to attach the log at.
-Uses the same specification as x-max-age (see Retention)
+- **Interval** - a string value specifying the time interval relative to current time to attach the log at.
+Uses the same specification as `x-max-age`.

 The following code example shows how to use the first offset specification: